Vahor/n8n-kit/CONTRIBUTING.md

 ## Pull Request Review Process

 1. **Ask coderabbit for a review**:

 ```txt
 @coderabbit review
 ```

 2. **Check if the examples still work**:

 ```txt
 /check-examples
 ```

-Note: we don't run the examples for each commits as it might take too long (pull submodule, build cli and lib, build all examples, check diff).
+Note: we don't run the examples for each commit as it might take too long (update submodule, build CLI and lib, build all examples, check diff).

 ## Notes